emberjs/rfcs/text/0830-evolving-embers-major-version-process.md

 The previous text:

 > You might notice that although Ember has been around for a long time, it's version number is low.
 That is because Ember aims to ship new features in minor releases, and make major releases as rare as possible.
 When you see a library or framework that has many major versions, each one of those numbers represents a "breaking change."
-Breaking changes force development teams to spend time researching the changes and modifing their codebase before they can upgrade.
+Breaking changes force development teams to spend time researching the changes and modifying their codebase before they can upgrade.
 The bigger the codebase, or the more complex the app, the more time and effort it takes.
 Ember is committed to providing a better experience than that.

 Updated:

 > Ember aims to ship new features in minor releases, to make breaking changes rare, and to make major releases predictable.
-Breaking changes force development teams to spend time researching the changes and modifing their codebase before they can upgrade.
+Breaking changes force development teams to spend time researching the changes and modifying their codebase before they can upgrade.
 The bigger the codebase, or the more complex the app, the more time and effort it takes.
 Ember is committed to providing a better experience than that:
 >
 > 1. **We never couple the addition of new features to breaking changes.** Instead, we introduce a new feature to replace an existing feature, provide a migration path, then sometime later deprecate the old feature, and finally remove the old feature in a later major release.
 >
 > 2. **Ember major versions only remove deprecated features.
 They never introduce new features.** This means major releases are not exciting, just a predictable point where some cleanup happens.
 >
-> 3. **Ember's big releases are "Editions.** An Edition lands in a minor release and is therefore always backwards compatible.
+> 3. **Ember's big releases are *Editions*.** An Edition lands in a minor release and is therefore always backwards compatible.
 It represents the point where all the features we shipped in minor releases are polished, well-documented, and recommended for everyone to use.
 [Read more here.](https://emberjs.com/editions/)

 ## Drawbacks